-The Company's operating activities to date have been devoted to seeking licenses, engaging in research and development activities, potential asset and business acquisitions, and expenditures associated with the commercial launch of ENTADFI and the commercialization of Proclarix.
+The Company's operating activities to date have been devoted to seeking licenses, engaging in research and development activities, potential asset and business acquisitions, and expenditures associated with the previously planned commercial launch of ENTADFI and the commercialization of Proclarix.

 The Company has incurred substantial operating losses since inception and expects to continue to incur significant operating losses for the foreseeable future.
-As of March 31, 2024, the Company had cash of approximately \$4.5 million, a working capital deficit of approximately \$15.1 million and an accumulated deficit of approximately \$67.9 million.
-In addition, as of May 15, 2024, the Company's cash balance was approximately \$1.9 million.
-The Company believes that its current cash balance is only sufficient to fund its operations into the third quarter of 2024 and this raises substantial doubt about the Company's ability to continue as a going concern within one year from the date of the issuance of these consolidated financial statements, and indicates that the Company is unable to meet its contractual commitments and obligations as they come due in the ordinary course of business.
+As of June 30, 2024, the Company had cash of approximately \$10.9 million, a working capital deficit of approximately \$18.0 million.
+In addition, as of August 22, 2024, the Company's cash balance was approximately \$1.0 million.
+The Company believes that its current cash balance is only sufficient to fund its operations into September 2024 and this raises substantial doubt about the Company's ability to continue as a going concern within one year from the date of the issuance of these consolidated financial statements, and indicates that the Company is unable to meet its contractual commitments and obligations as they come due in the ordinary course of business.
 The Company will require significant additional capital in the short-term to fund its continuing operations, satisfy existing and future obligations and liabilities, including the remaining payments due for the acquisition of the ENTADFI assets, payment due on the Debenture, in addition to funds needed to support the Company's working capital needs and business activities.
 These business activities include the commercialization of Proclarix, and the development and commercialization of the Company's future product candidates.
-In addition, as discussed more fully in Note 5, if stockholder approval is not obtained by January 1, 2025 with respect to the Series B Convertible Redeemable Preferred Stock issued in connection with the acquisition of Proteomedix, these shares become redeemable for cash at the option of the holders, and the Company currently does not have sufficient cash to redeem such shares.
-Based on the closing price of \$0.156 for the Company's stock as of May 17, 2024, the Series B Convertible Redeemable Preferred Stock would be redeemable for approximately \$42.1 million.
+In addition, as discussed more fully in Note 5, if stockholder approval is not obtained by January 1, 2025 with respect to the conversion of the Series B Convertible Redeemable Preferred Stock issued in connection with the acquisition of Proteomedix, these shares become redeemable for each at the option of the holders, and the Company's common stock as of August 26, 2024, the Series B Convertible Redeemable Preferred Stock would be redeemable for approximately \$41.9 million.

-Management's plans for funding the Company's operations include generating product revenue from sales of Proclarix, which may still be subject to further successful commercialization activities within certain jurisdictions.
-In addition, as discussed above, the Company has paused commercialization activities for ENTADFI and it is exploring strategic alternatives for its monetization, such as a potential sale of the ENTADFI assets for which the Company has engaged a financial advisor to assist with.
+Management's plans for funding the Company's operations include generating product revenue from sales of Proclarix, which is still subject to further successful commercialization activities within certain jurisdictions.
+In addition, as discussed above, the Company paused commercialization activities for ENTADFI during the first quarter of 2024, as it explores strategic alternatives for its monetization, such as a potential sale of the ENTADFI assets for which the Company engaged a financial advisor to assist with during the second quarter of 2024.
+There is currently no plan to resume commercialization of ENTADFI, and as such, if we are not able to consummate a sale or other transaction of the ENTADFI assets, we may abandon the assets and destroy our inventory of the product.
 Management's plans also include attempting to secure additional required funding through equity or debt financings if available.
 However, there are currently no commitments in place for further financing nor is there any assurance that such financing will be available to the Company on favorable terms, if at all.
 This creates significant uncertainty that the Company will have the funds available to be able to sustain its operations and expand commercialization of Proclarix.
-If the Company is unable to secure additional capital, it may be required to curtail any future clinical trials, development and/or commercialization of future product candidates, and it may take additional measures to reduce expenses in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations.
+If the Company is unable to secure additional capital, it may be required to curtail any future clinical trials, development and/or commercialization of future product candidates, and it may take additional measures to reduce expenses in order to conserve its cash in amounts sufficient to sustain operations and meet its obligations, or, if it is required to, file for bankruptcy.